-3. Balanitis / Balanoposthitis
+1. Balanitis / Balanoposthitis

-A Referral for Consideration of Surgical Treatment will be funded where a patient is:
+A Referral for Consideration of Surgical Treatment will be funded where a patient is aged up to 16 years:

 a.
-Suffering from recurrent Balanitis / Balanoposthitis, specifically 3 documented episodes in the patient's primary care record during the preceding 12 months.
+Recurrent Balanitis / Balanoposthitis, specifically 3 documented episodes in the patient's primary care record during the preceding 12 months.